 Understanding and leveraging the multiple ways a master can reach the external DDR memory or OCM is critical to optimized the routing and avoiding PS interconnect congestion.

 For example, selecting to route the traffic of multiple masters through the CCI can be detrimental to performances, as a maximum of four CCI500 AXI4 master ports connect to four NoC NMUs.
 In the following figure these are M2, M3, M4, and M5.

 The SMMU and CCI can also impact performance.
-Each have share internal resources that may contribute to adding latency and therefore reducing throughput.
+Each share internal resources that can contribute to adding latency and therefore reducing throughput.
 If you are optimizing for high performance and if virtualization/isolation and coherency are not required, using the CCI500 and SMMU are not recommended.

 Traffic regulation mechanisms are available at the source, which is the NMU in the NoC switches, and at the destination slaves (MC).
 You can use these mechanisms to apply the desired QoS scheme.